top of page

 The Final Understanding

-Ignorance is the world’s engine.
+Ignorance is the engine of the world.

 Dharma is the resistance to that engine.